 The patterns that emerged in the Indian Bt Brinjal saga show that the deliberations and conclusions of Mahyco’s portrayal of the putative risks to consumer health from its Bt Brinjal were profoundly influenced by a broad range of non-scientific (risk assessment policy) assumptions concerning how the scientific questions should be framed, about how much (or rather how little) evidence might be deemed sufficient, and about how those evidential fragments could be interpreted.
 Furthermore it is clear that those assumptions were shared by, and implicitly endorsed by, the GEAC.

-In other words, what was represented by Mahyco and the GEAC as if it was a purely science-based technocratic policy-making system was in reality evidently an exemplification of a co-dynamic system, because the presence, characteristics and influence of a set of prior non-scientific framing assumptions determined Mahyco’s ‘risk assessment’ of its own product and GEAC’s endorsement of Mahyco’s judgements and conclusions.
+In other words, what was represented by Mahyco and the GEAC as if it was a purely science-based technocratic policy-making system was in reality an exemplification of a co-dynamic system, because the presence, characteristics and influence of a set of prior non-scientific framing assumptions determined Mahyco’s ‘risk assessment’ of its own product and GEAC’s endorsement of Mahyco’s judgements and conclusions.
 The evidence indicates that Mahyco and the GEAC both repeatedly made non-scientific judgements that consistently favoured Mahyco and that they were relentlessly optimistic about the safety of Bt Brinjal and relentless sceptical about any possible risks.
+So despite their adoption of technocratic narrative, Mahyco and SEAC’s portrayal of the putative risks of Bt Brinjal can be most comfortably accommodated in a co-dynamic model, which reveals much that Mahyco and the GEAC chose to conceal.

-The co-dynamic model cannot yet be comprehensively applied to this saga, but only because (at the time of writing – March 2012) no decision has yet been taken by the Indian authorities to either definitively license or ban Mahyco’s Bt Brinjal.
+The co-dynamic model cannot yet be comprehensively applied to this saga, but only because (at the time of writing – May 2013) no decision has yet been taken by the Indian authorities to either definitively license or ban Mahyco’s Bt Brinjal.
 In the absence of a risk management policy decision, other than an interim decision to delay, it would be premature to conclude that the ‘down-stream’ right-hand-end part of Figure 3 fully applies.
 Nonetheless, the evidence adduced above has shown that Mahyco’s risks assessment and GEAC’s acceptance of Mahyco’s conclusion cannot be comprehended within the resources provided by either a technocratic (cf Fig 1) or a Red Book (cf Fig 2) model; they can only be understood as exemplifying at least the centre and left-hand-end of Figure 3.